populse/populse_mia/docs/source/installation/virtualisation_user_installation.rst

 The general installation process is to first, thanks to virtualization, make running BrainVisa on your system (see :ref:`prerequirements`).
 Then, the installation will be almost identical to the one done directly on the host (see :ref:`installation`).

 You can perform the installation by `following the detailed instruction provided by BrainVisa team <https://brainvisa.info/web/download.html>`_.
 In this case, skip the :ref:`prerequirements` below and proceed directly to the :ref:`installation`.
 Depending on the solution you have chosen, go to the Singularity container or the VirtualBox virtual machine and then follow the :ref:`installation` section below

-Or you can follow the full procedure below which uses Singularity virtualization technology.
+You can also follow the full procedure below which uses Singularity virtualization technology.

 .. _prerequirements: